 On this picture, self-knowledge isn’t like other kinds of knowledge, or at least it’s not like our ordinary picture of knowledge: it’s not a representation of, or a deferential response to, or a way of catching or grasping, anything there in advance of investigation, which we might misrepresent or misinterpret.
 This picture will be made clearer by two analogies.
 First, an error theory of self-knowledge.
 The Delphic demand asks us to uncover something which is just not there to be uncovered: a real self.
 To find the demand compelling—as so many of us do—is to make a mistake.
-Where an error theory of moral language claims that we talk about and search for a nonexistent moral reality, independent of our moral practices, this error theory of self-knowledge claims that we talk about and search for a non-existent self, independent of our practices of self-interpretation and self-representation.
+Where an error theory of moral language claims that we talk about and search for a non-existent moral reality, independent of our moral practices, this error theory of self-knowledge claims that we talk about and search for a non-existent self, independent of our practices of self-interpretation and self-representation.
 Second, a response to scepticism with a Kantian flavour: if self-knowledge is taken as grasping something independently there, then the road to scepticism is left open, because we might be permanently opaque to ourselves, or such that our self-representations are unavoidably distorted beyond the possibility of knowing ourselves.
 Maybe our powers of understanding cannot reach to things as they are here.
 The response is then to argue that the objects of knowledge are constructed by those powers.
 What we know about ourselves is made not found.
 The transcendental argument could go: self-knowledge cannot be impossible; if the self were independent of our powers of understanding it might be; so, the self is not independent of, but is constructed by, those powers.

 I have two replies to this objection, distinguished by how the objector conceives the self.
 First, self as persona.
 Schechtman connects self-narration to our construction of a social self which allows us to live in our particular kind of society.
 We—me, and, I expect, you my readers—live in a commercial, literate, rule-of-law governed society, which understands some creatures, and some artificial things like universities, limited liability companies, and cycling clubs, as continuing entities with rights and duties.
 They are able to hold assets, to make contracts, to be held to account, to sue and be sued, to plan and invest for their future interests.
 That is, they are entities which have legal personality, a persona in the sense of the mask which an actor in classical Greek theatre wears in order to inhabit a dramatic role.

 So, my objector could mean that autobiographical narrative creates a persona.
 And this could be true: personae are perhaps sometimes or partly created by autobiographical narration, although they are also made by dialogue, by inhabiting institutional roles, by picking up local stereotypes and ready-mades, and by social assignment (as for example when an infant or a corporate body is a legal person for ownership purposes).
 But whether or not that is true, the persona isn’t the self we wanted self-knowledge about, the self for which life goes well or badly, because it makes sense to worry—and sometimes it is true—that my masks hide or distort the real me, and thereby do me harm.
 Self-knowledge then requires looking behind the persona, and self-realization requires taking it off.
-We can see examples of this especially in slave narratives (for example Douglass 1986) and in some women’s autobiographies (for example Lessing 1995).
+We can see examples of this especially in slave narratives (e.g. Douglass 1986) and in some women’s autobiographies (e.g. Lessing 1995).